telerik/kendo-ui-core/docs/controls/editors/upload/how-to/add-image-preview.md

 page_title: Add Image Previews before Uploading Files | Kendo UI Upload
 description: "Learn how to add an image preview to a file with the Kendo UI Upload widget."
 slug: howto_add_image_preview
+position: 1
 ---

 # Add Image Previews before Uploading Files

-Depending on your project, you might need to add an image preview before you upload a file when working with the Kendo UI Upload widget.
+Depending on your project, you might need to add an image preview before you upload a file when working with the Kendo UI Upload.

 The following example demonstrates how to add an image preview and read the file in the `select` event of the Upload.